Millsy102/docssitetemplate/AUTHENTICATION_GUIDE.md

 ```

 ### Step 4: Test Login
-- Go to your application
+- go to your application
 - Click the login button (🔐)
 - Use your new username and password